isee4xai/NLPClassifierExplainer/README.md

 3. Provide an explanation for each prediction to ensure the objectives defined above are met.

+## Submission

+Participants can submit their code by creating a fork of this repository and.
+Once ready to submit, please submit a pull request.

 ## Additional Notes

+### Useful attributes

+You might find the following attributes of the `Recommender` useful:

+* `vectorizer.vocabulary_` : The vocabulary learned during the training phase.
+It has 300 words.
+* `vectorizer.idf_` : Inverse document frequency vector
+* `vectorizer.stop_words_`: Terms that were ignored during the training phase
+*  `classifier.classes_` : The class labels known by the classifier

 ### Classes definition